Segovia prison break

-The Segovia prison break (Fuga de Segovia) occurred in Segovia, Spain on 5 April 1976 when 29 political prisoners escaped from Segovia prison.
+The Segovia prison break (Fuga de Segovia, Basque: Segoviako Ihesa) occurred in Segovia, Spain on 5 April 1976 when 29 political prisoners, mostly ETA militants, escaped from Segovia prison.
 This was the largest prison break in Spain since the Spanish Civil War.
 The prisoners escaped by means of tunnels they had excavated and then through the prison's drainage system.
 Hidden in a truck, they fled in the direction of the French border.
 Before reaching the border, their escape plans broke down and they found themselves stranded and lost in woodland in Navarre.
-Most of them were recaptured after a confrontation with the Civil Guards in Espinal, during which one of the prisoners was shot dead.
-The remaining four escapees managed to cross the French border and were detained by the French government, but escaped once again.
+Most of them were recaptured after a confrontation with Civil Guards in Aurizberri, during which one of the prisoners was shot dead.
+The remaining four escapees managed to cross the French border into the northern Basque Country and were detained by the French government, and subsequently released.
 In 1977, the Spanish authorities declared a general amnesty, after which the escapees were freed or could return to Spain.